Project Green Fleet

 - Marine engines and port facility fleets

-Engines must be in current use and operate at least 500 hours per year in Minnesota.
-After the upgrade, fleets must also agree to operate the equipment in Minnesota for at least 5 years.
+Engines must be in current use and operate at least 500 hours per year.
+After the upgrade, fleets must also agree to operate the equipment for at least 5 years.